IAreKyleW00t/linode-dyndns/README.md

 ## Usage

 Full usage and defaults can be found using the `--help` flag.
 Each option has a matching env variable associated with it which can be set instead of setting flags on the cli tool itself, see the [Environment variables](#Environment-variables) section.

+Multiple hosts can be specified by passing multiple `--host` flags, or if using the `HOST` env variable then separate each host by space.

 When running the tool in a loop (`--interval` flag), if for some reason the tool cannot get your IP during a run, it will skip it and retry during the next interval.